HackYourFuture/HTML-CSS/Week2/README.md

 ## 2. More advanced CSS

-By now you've gotten some practice with CSS.
+By now you've had some practice with CSS.
 In the following sections you'll learn about some more essentials concepts in order to write modern stylesheets for the web!

 ### Flexible organizing with flexbox

 CSS is used to order and style HTML elements.
 A big part of this is organising elements in a visually attractive way.
 This can be done using Flexbox.

-What this does is helping you to think according to 'grid-based web design': elements are not randomly placed on the page, but are neatly organised along a grid.
+What it does is helping you to think according to 'grid-based web design': elements are not randomly placed on the page, but are neatly organised along a grid.

 Read the following to learn more about 'grid-based web design':